Pairs Trading An Advanced Strategy: CAD – Crude Oil

 Spread=s = log(a)-nlog(b)

-Calculate z-score of s, using rolling mean and standard deviation for a time period of t intervals (moving average).
-The calculated value is our z.
-The threshold parameters are adjusted according to the backtest results.
+Calculate the z-score of s by computing its rolling mean and standard deviation over a window of t intervals (moving average).
+The resulting value is denoted as z.
+Threshold parameters are then fine-tuned based on the outcomes of the backtest.

 ###When Z-score crosses upper threshold###